Entropic bottlenecks to nematic ordering in an $RP^{2}$ apolar spin model: Results and Discussions

-Fig.~\ref{fig:5} shows how post-quench, interacting nematic clusters and unbound-defect cores, mutually modify their director textures, to squeeze through the entropic bottleneck.
-The main figure shows for a quench to $T = 0.5 < T_{n} < T_{p}$, that the EAMC evolution of energy $e(t)$, detours (relative to the BMC generated data) through a flattening regime, before re-equilibrating beyond $t \sim 1 \times 10^{4}$ MCS.
-The post-quench topological order parameter $\delta (t)$ remains flat over the same time scale, when $S_{n}(t)$ and $ \xi(t)$ undergo complex, correlated evolutions.
+The main Fig.~\ref{fig:12} shows for a quench to $T = 0.5 < T_{n} < T_{p}$, that the EAMC evolution of energy $e(t)$ deviates from the BMC curve, detouring through a flattening regime, before equilibration beyond $t \approx t_{X} = 1 \times 10^{4}$ MCS to a value nearly energetically degenerate with the BMC data.
+The post-quench topological parameter $\delta (t)$ remains flat over this time scale $t_{X}$.
+Whereas $S_{n}(t)$ and $\xi(t)$ promptly initiate complex and correlated evolutions.

-The inset of Fig.~\ref{fig:5} shows that $S_{n} (t)$ rises slightly from its high temperature value of zero and falls back to nearly zero at $ t \sim 0.3 \times 10^{4}$ MCS.
-The evolving correlation length is locked to the BKT coarsening length: $\xi(t) = L_{c} (t) \sim [t / \ln t] ^ {1/2}$ describing self-similar defect-coarsening without symmetry breaking \cite{Rojas, Dutta05, Singh, Ozeki}, until $\xi (t) \sim 3.6$.
-The correlation function $[G(r, t) - S_{n} (t)^{2}] / G(0, 0)$ in this regime shows data collapse in $r / \xi(t)$ as in dynamical scaling (not shown).
-Subtle microscopic cooperativity changes enable passage through rare transition states of the bottleneck, at a constant effective search temperature.
-The resultant onset of symmetry-breaking enabled by EAMC dynamics, increases nematic cluster sizes to $\xi (t) \sim 8$ lattice units, before falling to a (lower) equilibrium value $\xi_{n} (T) \sim 3.4$, after $t \sim 1 \times 10^{4}$ MCS.
-The finite-size director clusters at the transformation might support a relevant scaling field, driving a crossover away from a BKT phase of bound defects without LRO, and towards a nematic LRO phase with unbound defects \cite{BKLPRL}.
+The inset of Fig.~\ref{fig:12} shows that $S_{n} (t)$ rises slightly from its $t=0$ value of zero, and falls back to nearly zero at $ t \sim 0.3 \times 10^{4}$ MCS.
+The evolving correlation length $\xi (t)$ is locked to the BKT coarsening length: $\xi(t) = L_{c} (t) \sim [t / \ln t] ^ {1/2}$ \cite{Rojas, Dutta05, Singh, Ozeki}, until $\xi (t) \sim 3.6$ ($t \leq 300 MCS$).
+The correlation function $[G(r, t) - S_{n} (t)^{2}] / G(0, 0)$ in this locked regime exhibits dynamical scaling, or data collapse in $r / \xi(t)$ (not shown here).
+Thereafter, the transient nematic cluster sizes rise to $\xi (t) \sim 8$ lattice units, before falling to an equilibrium value $\xi_{n} (T) \sim 3.4$ after the a comparable relaxation time $t \approx t_{X}$ MCS.
+There is thus a temporal crossover from a regime of dynamical coarsening without symmetry breaking, to a regime of a static correlation with symmetry breaking.
+The evolution discussed above is reminiscent of a generic partial equlibrium scenario (PES).
+It governs the sequential passage of a non-equilibrium system between micro-canonical shells of decreasing energy, through inter-connecting bottlenecks.
+These PES evolution ideas were earlier applied (using BMC protocols) to entropy-barrier passage of ageing harmonic oscillators, and to re-equilibration of martensitic steels \cite{Ritort,Bonilla,Garriga,Crisanti04,Crisanti13,ShankarEPL}.